 Antibiotic Awareness Week

-The Australian Commission on Safety and Quality in Health Care (ACSQHC) coordinates Antibiotic Awareness Week in Australia as part of a global initiative to raise awareness of antibiotic resistance and promote the responsible use of antibiotics.
+Antibiotic Awareness Week is held globally each year to raise awareness of antibiotic resistance and promote the responsible use of antibiotics.

 Antibiotic resistance has been identified as one of the greatest threats to human health today.